Get started

 Go to Settings > Profiles.

-Select the preset position you created in the device’s webpage.
+Click and select the preset position you created in the device’s web interface.

 Click Done.